Srosh-akb/Nim/README.md

 # Nim
-AI that teaches itself to play Nim through reinforcement learning.
+CS50AI Project 4b - AI that teaches itself to play Nim through reinforcement learning.

 ## Instructions
 1. Download this repository to your device.